02 4625 4745 This email address is being protected from spambots. You need JavaScript enabled to view it.

 It is not very clear, but some main reasons are:

-• The bile in the gallbladder is too concentrated leading to precipitation of salts.
+• Bile in the gallbladder becomes too concentrated, leading to precipitation of salts (cholesterol or pigments).

 • The gallbladder does not empty completely and properly.